The Atherton Tablelands are the kind of place you want to take at your own pace. Jump in a car and head inland to tick off these must-do experiences.

 Think of Mareeba as the Melbourne of the tropical north – they take their coffee seriously up here.
 It’s one of the two major coffee-growing regions in the country with a number of small plantations producing high-quality beans.
 Visit the Skybury Tropical Plantation to watch the beans being processed and sample a cup of the fine Arabica coffee.
 If you’re more of a tea drinker, visit the lush, green fields of the Nerada Tea Plantation near Malanda for an insider’s guide on how tea is grown and processed.

 All of the exceptional Tablelands produce can be found in great restaurants and cafes dotted throughout the region.
 The Whistle Stop in Yungaburra is a local favourite, serving excellent coffee and sweet treats in a leafy, butterfly-filled courtyard.
-Try freshly smoked barramundi and (if you’re feeling adventurous) crocodile at Smokehouse Cafe at Tarzali Lakes Aquaculture Centre’s cafe or sample a little of everything with a Tableland antipasto platter at Nick’s Swiss-Italian Restaurant, also in Yungaburra.
+Try freshly smoked barramundi and (if you’re feeling adventurous) crocodile at the Australian Playpus Park or sample Italian with a Swiss twist at Nick’s Swiss-Italian Restaurant, also in Yungaburra.

 Sleep out in style

-Step out of the rainforest and into the tropical savannah at Mareeba Wetland Reserve.
-Covering more than 2000 hectares, it’s a haven for birds and wildlife, and can be explored on foot, from a canoe or with a private guide.
-Spend the night in a stylish safari tent at Jabiru Safari Lodge and be woken by the distinctive laugh of a blue-winged kookaburra.
+The Atherton Tablelands is home to an abundance of different landscapes, so it should come as no surprise that you can rest your head in the rainforest, outback and everything in between.
 Sleep on the edge of a dormant volcano at Mt Quincan Crater Retreat for a true insight into the rich, volcanic history of the Atherton Tablelands or meet a Cassowary and his chicks and plenty of other wildlife at the beautiful Canopy Treehouses.